South DelhiNRISoldSell With UsAbout

 The net sale proceeds (after TDS) must first land in your NRO (Non-Resident Ordinary) account in India.
 From there, you can repatriate up to USD 1 million per financial year (April–March) without RBI approval.
 Amounts above this limit require a separate RBI application.

-To repatriate, your CA must obtain Form 15CB — a certificate confirming tax compliance and FEMA compliance — and file Form 15CA on the Income Tax portal as a self-declaration.
-Both go to your bank along with the sale deed, PAN, passport, and Form 16A.
+To repatriate, your CA prepares a compliance certificate (Form 15CB) confirming that all taxes and foreign exchange regulations have been met, and files a self-declaration (Form 15CA) on the government's income tax website.
+Both go to your bank along with the sale deed, PAN, passport, and TDS certificate.
 The bank processes the foreign remittance in 5–10 working days once documentation is complete.

 For South Delhi properties at current market values, the USD 1 million limit (roughly ₹8–9 crore at current rates) means that proceeds from larger sales may span two financial years.
 Plan the timeline before you finalise the sale.